suuft/soqul/README.md

 later..
 ---

-If you have any ideas, or you have found problems, write to me or make a pull requests.
+If you have any ideas, or you have found problems, contact to me or make a pull requests.